-According to the experts, we’re in for another extended allergy season due, in part, to the impact of climate change.
+According to the experts, we’re in for another son due, in part, to the impact of climate change.
 So there may be more pollen than ever in our air and our immune systems will have to work overtime to fight back.

 “In our local area, people who have always had manageable symptoms are suddenly having unmanageable symptoms,” says Dr. Steve Schnipper, a board-certified allergist who has practiced in New Rochelle and New York City for more than 15 years.